CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-CivicActions employees must authenticate prior to being granted access to the Github repository.
-Roles and responsibilities within Github determine the proper level of access for the documentation being accessed.
-The folder structure of Github protects though permissions and ownership prohibiting users from accessing unauthorized documentation.
+CivicActions employees must authenticate prior to being granted access to the GitHub repository.
+Roles and responsibilities within GitHub determine the proper level of access for the documentation being accessed.
+The folder structure of GitHub protects though permissions and ownership prohibiting users from accessing unauthorized documentation.

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: protection of the confidentiality, integrity, and availability of backup information at storage locations in conjunction with AWS.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: protection of backup information.

-## CP-10 INFORMATION SYSTEM RECOVERY AND RECONSTITUTION
+## CP-10 INFORMATION SYSTEM BACKUP

 > Control description: <http://800-53.govready.com/control?id=CP-10>
 >
 >
 >
-> Security control type: Inherited (Cloud Service Provider)
+> Security control type: Hybrid

+### Part d)

+#### CivicActions Responsibility

+The Contingency Plan documents the mechanisms with supporting procedures that allow all system components to be recovered and reconstituted to the system’s original state after a disruption or failure.
+This original state means that all system parameters (either default or organization-established) are reset, patches are reinstalled, system and security configuration settings are reestablished, system documentation and operating procedures are available, application and system software is reinstalled, information from the most recent backups is available and the system is fully tested.

 #### Amazon Web Services (AWS) US-East/West control support

-The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information system recovery and reconstitution.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information system recovery and reconstitution.